Napermial/Napermial/README.md

 ### Hi there 👺

-- 🔭 I’m currently working on a research planner and runner in django and bootstrap (later change it to React)
+- 🔭 working on a research planner and runner in django and React (Typescript)
-- 👅 I’m currently learning about NLP and Transformer models at Pázmány Péter Catholic University
+- 👅 learning about NLP and Transformer models at Pázmány Péter Catholic University
+- 👷🏻‍♀️ working at DMG MORI Digital kft.